 “Witty, idiosyncratic indie rock that is to a band like Maroon 5 what a film like Sideways is to one like Miss Congeniality 2… These are songs to not just listen to, but explore, a series of musical masks donned by an artist with keen insight and an outsized sense of playfulness.” —The Daily Vault

 In a return to straightforward songcraft, Arms of Kismet leavens the bop with tones shimmering and strident on the new Ballast and Bromides.
 “The Corner” conceals tomorrow’s love or loss.
-“Zanzibar” mourns an idyll unrealized yet celebrated in defiance.
-“Be There” and “True North” ponder the virtues and perils of staying the course and of starting anew.
+“Zanzibar” mourns an idyll unrealized yet celebrated.
+“Be There” and “True North” ponder the perils and virtues of staying the course and of starting anew.

 In the end, singer-songwriter Mark Doyon takes a step around the ever-present corner.
 Is the past a comfort? a caution? a storage locker packed with baggage?

 And youth?
 As we live and breathe, gratitude ascends.

 Arms of Kismet summons a warm, analog vibe that sounds as natural in a coffeehouse as it does on a car radio.
 Guitars and dancebeats coat sugary melodies and fractured lyrics, blending genres in offbeat and revelatory ways.
 Brooding and poppy, funny and foreboding, it’s toe-tapping, tragicomic rock ’n’ roll.

 Also available from Wampus: Eponymous, Cutting Room Rug, Play for Affection and The Helium Age.